-The Canon 70-200 f2.8L II is a lens that should be in every Canon shooter’s kit.
+The Canon 70-200 f2.8L II lens should be in every Canon shooter’s kit.
 It’s one of those must-have lenses.
-The image quality is just so beautiful and owning this lens immediately improved my portfolio.
+The image quality is truly beautiful, and owning this lens has immediately improved my portfolio.

 Canon 70-200 f2.8L IS II Review

-The time is very close for me to do a full update on this review.
-So much has changed since this lens came out.
-We have the Canon 5DS R that now shoots 50mp and Sony has actually started making cameras that people care about.
-So how does this lens hold up even with these super megapixel cameras?
+The time is drawing near for me to provide a comprehensive update on this review.
+A great deal has changed since this lens was released.
+We have the Canon 5DS R that now shoots 50MP, and Sony has started making cameras that people care about.
+So, how does this lens perform even with these high-megapixel cameras?

 From my tests, fantastic.
 Here is a shot taken with the 5DS R.